 A major in Psychology consists of 36-54 psychology credits with at least 18 credits at the 3000 level or higher.
+The Clinical concentration consists of 37 required credits and 3 elective credits, for a total of 40 credits.
+Students may take up to 54 credits in the major.
 Students transferring to the college and wishing to major in Psychology must make individual arrangements with the department chairperson regarding satisfaction of major course requirements.
 To graduate with a concentration as part of the Psychology degree, student must have both an overall GPA and a Psychology GPA of at least a 3.000.

 No more than two Breadth of Knowledge courses can be taken with the same prefix.
 The Core Curriculum courses may be taken in any sequence.
 Refer to the Core Curriculum policy for further details.
 You should meet with your faculty adviser to determine how you will meet the Core Curriculum requirements.

 Current UMass Lowell students should be using their Advisement Report in SiS.
 If you need assistance, please contact your adviser.